torvalds/linux/Documentation/locking/robust-futex-ABI.rst

  2) internal kernel code at exit, to handle any listed locks held by the exiting thread.

-The existing normal futexes already provide a "Fast Userspace Locking" mechanism, which handles uncontested locking without needing a system call, and handles contested locking by maintaining a list of waiting threads in the kernel.
+The existing analrmal futexes already provide a "Fast Userspace Locking" mechanism, which handles uncontested locking without needing a system call, and handles contested locking by maintaining a list of waiting threads in the kernel.
 Options on the sys_futex(2) system call support